saurabheights/saurabheights.github.io/content/articles/blog-01-setup-pelican.md

 ## Adding and Configuring a New Theme

 Pelican has many themes and there is a community-managed repository [Github](https://github.com/getpelican/pelican-themes) of [Pelican Themes](https://pelicanthemes.com/) for people to share and use.
 I chose **Flex** for its clean and responsive design.
-These themes provides different

 ### Download the Theme